London Dramatic Academy

 Academics & Curriculum

-LDA offers undergraduate courses that students may apply toward a degree at CUA's School of Music.
+LDA offers undergraduate courses that students may apply toward their CatholicU degree in Music.
 Classes run normally from 9:30 am - 5:30 pm (with breaks) on Monday through Friday.
 Occasionally there is weekend work, but there are also two breaks during the semester, one of three and one of four days.
 The programme consists of four courses that provide students with a comprehensive learning experience in theatre.

 - LODA 3010 Acting (6 credits) - Includes Acting, Acting Shakespeare, and Audition Tutorials